 Antibodies are Y-shaped proteins that are produced by an animal’s adaptive immune system to recognize specific antigens such as viruses, bacteria or other chemicals.
 Typical antibodies have a molecular weight of approximately 150 kDa which corresponds to a size of 13.7 nm (width), 8.4 nm (height), (Horng 2008).
 One of the primary challenges of building a highly reproducible lateral flow assay arises from the variability between antibodies.
 The unique properties of each individual antibody make them ideal for building a highly specific diagnostic, but can also make the development of a lateral flow assay difficult and time-consuming.
 Each antibody requires different optimization parameters to fully utilize their binding properties.

 One decision to make early in the development process is to decide whether to use polyclonal or monoclonal antibodies.
 Polyclonal antibodies are prepared from immunized animals.
 They consist of complex mixtures of different antibodies produced by many different B cell clones in the animal.
 Every host species and even every individual host will have a different immune response, so there is inherent inconsistency from animal to animal, and even variation from one bleed of a single animal to the next.
 In contrast, monoclonal antibodies are homogeneous antibody preparations produced in the laboratory.
 They are specific to a single antigen binding site, and produced by a single B cell clone.
-So, while polyclonals may have higher recognition ability due to multiple types of antibodies targeting the antigen, monoclonals are more consistent since they target exactly one epitope.
+As a result, polyclonals may have higher recognition ability due to multiple types of antibodies targeting the antigen, whereas monoclonals are more consistent since they target exactly one epitope.
 Another advantage is that the cell clones used to produce monoclonal antibodies can be regenerated in the lab indefinitely, while an animal host used to generate polyclonal antibodies will eventually die.
 These design choices are described below in further detail.